NeuTrix/redux-crud-todo-cli/README.md

 ## Project Background

+This is a React and Redux application with immutable state and asynchronus CRUD actions for Todo list application.

 - Standalone CRUD frontend app utilizing ReactJS / Redux framework
 - TDD approach
 - Support with datapersistence via localStorage